This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a separate medium-sized bowl, stir together melted butter and sugar.
-Add egg yolk, vanilla, and mik and whisk until completely blended.
-Stir wet ingredients into dry ingredients, gently fold in blueberries and pour into a buttered 10-ounce ramekin.
+• In a medium bowl, stir together the melted butter and sugar.
+Add the egg yolk, vanilla, and milk, then whisk until smooth.
+Stir in the dry ingredients until just combined, then gently fold in the blueberries.

-• Bake for 15-20 minutes or until top is golden and center is completely cooked.
+• Bake for 15-20 minutes, until the top is golden and a skewer inserted in the center comes out clean.

 Notes

-• Watch the Baking Time: Be vigilant to prevent overbaking, which leads to dryness and a dark crust.
-Your muffin is done when a knife or skewer comes out clean or with minimal crumbs.
+• Watch the Bake Time: The muffin is done when the top is golden and a skewer comes out clean or with a few crumbs.

 Nutrition